violetexistence/songs/factions.md

 **Notable Assets:** Royal Palace, Chevaliers, Dozens of Outposts on the Imperial Highway

-**Reputation:** "Good King" Meghren is a seen as an effete puppet.
+**Reputation:** "Good King" Meghren is a seen as an effete figurehead.
 The more he attempts to win the love and respect of Fereldens by aping their customs, the more they despise him.
 Paying respect to House Valmont in public continues to be the best politics, however, since Orlesian power remains the dominant force in Ferelden.
+Most consider Severan to be the real power behind the throne.

 **Enemies:** House Theirin